-You do not want to over cook the spinach or else it gets watery.
+You do not want to overcook the spinach or else it gets watery.
 Just cook it enough so it wilts a slight bit.
-Once you remove the pan from the heat, add 4 tablespoons of rice flour into the spinach mix.
+Once you remove the pan from the heat, add 4 tablespoons of rice flour to the spinach mix.
 The flour helps absorb any extra liquid that might ooze from the vegetables as the lasagna cooks.

-Without returning the pan back on the heat, add the pureed tomatoes.
+Without returning the pan back to the heat, add the pureed tomatoes.
 Do not worry about the vegetables not cooking enough.
 They will cook in the oven as the lasagna bakes.

 Drain all the liquid from the cottage cheese.
 This will ensure that there is no extra liquid in the mix and the lasagna doesn’t turn out soggy.
 Add it to the pan containing the tomato spinach mix.
 Let it cool completely to room temperature before you assemble the lasagna.

 Time to boil the lasagna noodles.
 Boil 12 gluten free lasagna noodles (1 package) as per the package instructions.

 Now you’re ready to layer the lasagna.
 Using two tablespoons of vegetable oil, coat a 9 x 13 inch baking dish.
 Place 4 noodles in the baking dish.
 Pour 1/3 of the cottage cheese vegetable mix on top of the noodles and spread all the way to the edge.